Deltik/SignEdit/README.md

 **Standard** (default): Only emit [`SignChangeEvent`](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/SignChangeEvent.html).
 This option is the most compliant with the Bukkit API.

 **Extra**: Emit [`BlockBreakEvent`](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockBreakEvent.html), [`BlockPlaceEvent`](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockPlaceEvent.html), and [`SignChangeEvent`](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/SignChangeEvent.html) (in that order).
 The edited sign block will not actually be broken and replaced.
-This option improves compatibility with permissions plugins that don't handle `SignChangeEvent` correctly, but it may conflict with plugins that expect block breaking or block placement behavior.
+This option improves compatibility with permission plugins that don't handle `SignChangeEvent` correctly, but it may conflict with plugins that expect block-breaking or block-placing behavior.
 Requires Bukkit 1.13 or newer.

-**None** (not recommended): Bypass all permission validation by not sending any events.
+**None** (not recommended): Bypass all permission validations by not sending any events.
 All players with access to `/sign` modification commands will be able to edit all signs on the server.
 This option matches the behavior of this plugin version `< 1.8`.

 ## Features